Skip to main content

 Cascading Natural Hazards: Visualizing, Learning and Understanding

-The aim of the project is to develop methods to analyze and understand cascading natural hazards and their multiple effects and impacts.
-We will design scenarios and develop cutting edge visualisations of the natural and societal consequences in one Swedish watercours.
-This we will do together with secondary school students and with input from public stakeholders.
-As a third step we will develop methods that enable local, regional and national stakeholders to learn from and respond to cascading events.
+The aim of the project was to develop methods to analyze and understand cascading natural hazards and their multiple effects and impacts.
+We designed scenarios and developed visualisations of the natural and societal consequences in a Swedish watercourse.
+We collaborated with secondary school students and additional public stakeholders.

-An additional part of the project is to investigate how we can communicate and visualize nature-related information in a better way and change perspectives.
-With inspiration from Per Espen Stoknes and Naomi Klein, we want to create commitment, interest and a sense of what is possible to achieve, and thus leave the doomsday rhetoric that today creates climate anxiety, the feeling of disaster and helplessness.
+A motivation for the project was to investigate how we can communicate and visualize nature-related information in a better way and change perspectives.
+We wanted to create commitment, interest and a sense of what is possible to achieve and thus counter and prevent feelings of helplessness.

 Summary